GRIZZLY BEAR BEHAVIOUR - RULES

-The bear is only trying to see and smell you a bit better!
+The bear is only trying to see and smell you a bit better.
 An upright standing bear is usually curious, not aggressive.

 7. Fake attacks.
-When you are too close to a bears comfort zone, he might do a fake attack.
-Usually this means that he runs towards you and makes a sudden stop right in front of you.
+When you are too close to a bears comfort zone, it might do a fake attack.
+Usually this means that it runs towards you and makes a sudden stop right in front of you.
 However, they make no contact.
 If this happens start with rule nr 2.
 Look to the ground, start speaking in a normal voice and slowly move backwards, giving him right of way.

-We normally do not take pepper spray or guns with us in Europe and the lower USA.
+We normally do not take bear spray or guns with us in Europe and the lower USA.
 Also not in the sourthern parts of Alaska/ Canada where food is abundant.
 We take something with us when we are in the true Arctic (Svalbard, upper parts of Canada/ Alaska).
 If you decide to take something with you, make sure you know how to use it before you go !!

 Pepper spray.
 True, you wish you have it with you when you are (almost) getting mauled.
 And people that have been mauled will probably not go into the wilderness without a canister.
-It is quit effective and many people use it.
+It is really effective and many people use it.
 But how often does someone really get mauled while hiking?
-Hardly any if you compare it to the amount of people that are on the trails world wide.
-Also, pepperspray is for a short distance and you must have a clear head when you start using it (again PRACTISE).
+Almost zero if you compare it to the amount of people that are on the trails world wide.
+Also, pepper spray is for a short distance and you must have a clear head when you start using it (again PRACTISE).
 Another effective way is to hike with 2 or a small group if you have no clear sight.
 It is very rare that a bear comes towards you if you are in higher numbers.
 So if you do not feel comfortable, and there might be more hikers on the trail, just hook up with them for that distance.
 But still, it is up to you if you want to take pepper spray with you.

 Rifles.
 We only talke them to protect our groups in the high arctic.
 And normaly only in Polar bear country or early in the season.

 Hand gun.
 Nope, never took one with us.
-It is for short distances and knowing bears, shooting a couple of holes in him when he is charging won't stop him.
+It is for short distances and knowing bears, shooting a couple of holes in him when he is charging probably won't stop him.
 Too big and too powerfull.
 It will only make him more mad.
 Pepperspray or a flare gun is a better option we think.

-Attacks from brown bears/ Grizzlies are extremely rare.
+Attacks from brown bears/ grizzlies are extremely rare.
 Therefore, there is a high probability that you are not in danger at all.
 Most bears are only interested in protecting their young, food and their "personal space".
 Once this threat is no longer present they normally go away.